greggman/HappyFunTimes/docs/api-versions.md

         message is sent to all the remaining games.
 It was missing the id of the game that disconnected.
 That's been added.

+* v1.15.0

+    *   Choose a position for connect info

+        As of HappyFunTimes 0.0.36 you can use `--instructions` to disable a banner showing how to connect.
+Now you can use `--instructions-position=bottom` or `top` to set the position of the instructions.
+You can also add `"instuctionsPosition": "bottom"` to the `happyFunTimes` section of your `package.json` file to set it per game.
+The default is top.